Endothelial cell anergy: Angiogenesis blocks leukocyte infiltration

 Endothelial cell anergy was first described in 1996 when it was shown that endothelial cells in a tumor are not able to upregulate the expression of adhesion molecules, such as intercellular adhesion molecule-1 (ICAM-1, CD54), vascular cell adhesion molecule-1 (VCAM-1, CD106) and E-selectin (CD62E), as a result from exposure angiogenic stimulation by e.g. vascular endothelial growth factor (VEGF) or fibroblast growth factor (FGF).
 The result of endothelial cell anergy in a tumor is that leukocytes will not be able to reach the tumor, resulting in hampering of the anti-tumor immune response.
 Next to induction of endothelial cell anergy, ongoing angiogenesis is immunosuppressive at multiple levels.

 Anti-angiogenesis overcomes endothelial cell anergy and improves immunotherapy

 Since this form of immune suppression is mediated by angiogenic stimulation, it was shown that anti-angiogenic therapy could revert endothelial cell anergy, allow leukocytes to infiltrate tumors and stimulate anti-tumor immunity.
 Overcoming endothelial cell anergy underlies the current success of clinical treatment of cancer with a combination of anti-angiogenic therapy and immunotherapy, mainly immune checkpoint blockade.

 An embryonic program

 It has been suggested that endothelial cell anergy also occurs during embryonic stages to allow efficient development of the embryo under immune silent conditions and help protecting the embryo from the maternal immune response.
 Tumors have hijacked this process to grow under the support of endothelial cell anergy mediated immune suppression.

+History

+The concept of endothelial cell anergy was introduced by Griffioen and coworkers in 1996.